-This year dried oranges seem to be everyones favorite holiday decor accessory and I am HERE for it!
-I happily hopped on this bandwagon and made some dried oranges of my own!
-Today I am sharing my tutorial on how to make the dried orange garland.
-As a bonus, I am sharing three more ways to decorate with the dried oranges for the holidays!
+Today I am sharing my tutorial on how to make dried orange slice garland.
+As a bonus, I am sharing three additional ideas when decorating with dried oranges for the holidays!

-This decor is not only beautiful, but made with natural materials that can be composted and recycled right back into the earth.
-It is also a great DIY for beginners or a fun project to do with the kiddos during Christmas break.
-Let’s get started!
+This decor is not only beautiful but made with natural materials that can be composted right back into the earth.
+It is also a easy DIY for beginners or a fun project to do with the kiddos during Christmas break.

 - Oranges: I purchased naval oranges